Numerical Algebraic Geometry for Energy Computations on Tensor Train Varieties: Numerical Experiments

 In theory, for a general initial guess and without rank restrictions, the DMRG method will eventually find the global optimum of the unconstrained Rayleigh quotient.
 However, for large systems, a maximum rank must be chosen to maintain computational feasibility.
 Once this maximum rank is reached, the DMRG suffers from the same issues as ALS: it might get stuck in local minima whose quality (in terms of the resulting energy) is unknown.

 In our experiments, we have observed another issue with the DMRG.
 Since we want to compare the output of the DMRG with critical points on the manifold $V_{\mathbf k, \mathbf r}^=$, we must truncate the ranks to the maximum rank $\mathbf r$ in each step.
 While the solution to the subproblem is optimal in terms of energy, the rank truncation of the solution is not.
 The truncated SVD yields the optimal approximation in the Frobenius norm but not in energy.
 Hence, the DMRG does not converge to critical points of the Rayleigh quotient on the manifold, but to other points with suboptimal energy.
-We do not report on the solutions of DMRG, as they are not critical points on the manifold.
+To address this comparison, we ran DMRG 1000 times for five random symmetric matrices $D_1,\ldots,D_5$ and compared the resulting energies with the local minima computed with \texttt{HomotopyContinuation.jl}.
 The DMRG analog of Table~\ref{tab: ALS M} can be found under the link \cite{zenodo_our}.
+The results are summarized in Table~\ref{tab:dmrg_summary}.

 It is possible to replace the truncated SVD with a more advanced rank truncation that finds the best low-rank approximation in terms of the energy in each step (see \cite{Krumnow2021}), but this exceeds the scope of this article.

 We are grateful to Bernd Sturmfels for introducing the authors.
 We thank Flavio Salizzoni, Luca Sodomaco, and Julian Weigert for many helpful conversations and for sharing their notes on RR degrees with us.
 We thank Otto Schmidt for interesting discussions and for providing several physical Hamiltonians for our experiments.
+Finally, we thank anonymous MEGA referees for their helpful comments, which helped to improve the presentation of the~paper.

 VB acknowledges support from the European Research Council \begin{footnotesize} (UNIVERSE PLUS, 101118787). \end{footnotesize} $\!\!$ Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.